ska-telescope/ska-integration-test-harness/docs/src/extend_and_apply_ith.rst

 --------------------------------------------------------------

-In the future, the test harness will be more flexible and will not be centered strictly on the TMC-X integration tests in MID.
+In the future, the test harness will be more flexible and will not be centered strictly on the TMC-X integration tests in Mid.

 Probably, there will be a generic *core*, made by an elastic infrastructure, the action mechanism, some generic and parametric